 - 2. Submit to County a Mid-Year and Year End Reports describing actual delivery of services provided and listing the current members of Contractor's governing Board.
 Explain any variations from expected service levels.
-Submit report on January 31, 2007 and July 31, 2007 for FY 2006-07. - 3.
+Submit report on January 31, 2009 and July 31, 2009 for FY 2008-09. - 3.
 Submit to County outcome data on surveys provided by County staff.
-Survey data will be collected and submitted four times at each fiscal year during the term of this Agreement (Fall, 2006 and Spring, 2007 for FY 2006-07) - B. Reporting Requirements Your House Residential Services The following objectives will be reached for Your House Residential Services: - a.
-Residential b.
-Bilingual Counselor c.
+Survey data will be collected and submitted four times at each fiscal year during the term of this Agreement (Fall, 2007 and Spring, 2008 for FY 2007-08 and Fall, 2008 and Spring, 2009 for FY 2008-09). - B. Reporting Requirements Your House Residential Services The following objectives will be reached for Your House Residential Services: - a.
+Residential c.
 Outreach

-Upon exit, 85% of youth will return home or be placed in a stable and supported living environment.
-Case records will be monitored quarterly to determine compliance with the above.
+Upon exit, eighty five percent (85%) of youth will return home or be placed in a stable and supported living environment.
+Case records will be monitored quarterly to determine compliance with the above. b.
+Bilingual Counselor